tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 <img src="/assets/BankInformation/BankInformation_05.png" alt="PrintScreen" width="50%"/><br>

-Furthermore, you receive an email informing the request and providing a ticket number.
+Furthermore, you receive an e-mail informing the request and providing a ticket number.

 The procedure to validate your account take up two working days.
 In the meantime, the information you provide is loaded in the **_Bank account under analysis_** panel.